Slavery and religion: Classical Hinduism

 Towards the end of the Vedic period (600 BCE), a new system of varnas had appeared, with people called shudras replacing the erstwhile dasas.
 Some of the shudras were employed as labouring masses on farm land, much like "helots of Sparta", even though they were not treated with the same degree of coercion and contempt.
 The term dasa was now employed to designate such enslaved people.
 Slavery arose out of debt, sale by parents or oneself (due to famines), judicial decree or fear.
 While this could happen to a person of any varna, shudras were much more likely to be reduced to slavery.

 The Smriti contain classifications of slaves, and the slaves were differentiated by origin and different disabilities and rules for manumission applied.

 Hindu Smritis are critical of slavery.
-Slaves could be given away as gifts along with the land, which came in for criticism from the religious texts Āśvalāyana and Kātyāyana Śrautasūtras.
+Slaves could be given away as gifts along with the land, which came in for criticism from the religious texts Āśvalāyana and Kātyāyana Srautasūtra.
 According to many Dharmasastras, release from slavery is an act of piety.
 Slavery was considered as a sign of backwardness by the Arthashastra author Kauṭilya, who provided slaves the right to property and abolished hereditary slavery, prohibited the sale and pledge of children as slaves.
-The Arthashastra laid down norms for the State to resettle shudra cultivators into new villages and providing them with land, grain, cattle and money.
+The Arthashastra laid down norms for the state to resettle shudra cultivators into new villages and providing them with land, grain, cattle and money.
 It also stated that aryas could not be subject to slavery and that the selling or mortgaging of a shudra was punishable unless he was a born slave.

 The Agni Purana forbids enslavement of prisoners.
-The Apasthamba sutra discusses the emancipation of slaves.
+The Apastamba Dharmasutra discusses the emancipation of slaves.

 Bhakti movements from the early centuries of common era, encouraged personal devotion to one divine being.
 They welcomed members from all backgrounds, and thus criticizing slavery by implication.